 - Require 100% origin matching on sales out of origin if exporting from Côte d’Ivoire, Ghana, Ecuador (includes liquor, butter, powder)

-- In 2023 and 2024, the Rainforest Alliance will conduct an analysis of audit results, certified production and sales trends, and any other relevant data to determine if the scope of Origin Matching Mass Balance should be further broadened.
+- In 2024, the Rainforest Alliance will conduct an analysis of audit results, certified production and sales trends, and any other relevant data to determine if the scope of Origin Matching Mass Balance should be further broadened.

 Note: Origin Matching Mass Balance will not be required for Brazilian cocoa beans or cocoa derivatives until January 1, 2026.